-\Prepared for the XXII Conference of the Central Bank of Chile, Santiago, October 25-26.
+^{} Prepared for the XXII Conference of the Central Bank of Chile, Santiago, October 25- 26.
 Galí: CREI, Universitat Pompeu Fabra and Barcelona GSE.
-Gambetti: Collegio Carlo Alberto, UAB and Barcelona GSE.
+Gambetti: Collegio Carlo Alberto, Università di Torino, UAB and Barcelona GSE.
+We are grateful for comments to Fernanda Nechio, Régis Barnichon, Geert Mesters as well as participants at the CREi Faculty lunch and the Central Bank of Chile conference.